thisisprabhat/colored_log/README.md

 # ColoredLog
 A feature-rich, simple-to-use logging package for Dart that allows you to colorize logs, change background colors, stylize and much more!
 Perfect for both development and debugging.

+Don't using boring `print()` anymore

 ## Features
 - **Colorize Logs**: Add colors to log messages for easy identification.
+- **Disable Logs**: We can disable logs all over the project using just single line statement.
 - **Custom Background Colors**: Change the background color of your logs for better visibility.
 - **Text Stylization**: Bold, italic, underline, and more, stylize your logs for better emphasis.
 - **Blinking Logs**: Make log messages blink to grab attention.